situmtech/flutter/example/README.md

 flutter run
 ```

+> [!IMPORTANT]
+> In case you are not able to compile our example app, you could try to set your flutter and java versions to the specified at [mise.toml](./mise.toml).
+If you install [mise](https://mise.jdx.dev/demo.html), this versioning tool will switch automatically to the correct versions you need.

 You can also run the app from your IDE:

 - On Android: open `example/android/` with Android Studio.